The Best Proofreading Software To Use: 2023 Edition

 Check Out Quillbot

-ProWritingAid looks for grammatical and punctuation mistakes while also checking for structural issues like repetition, cliches, and a lack of variety in sentence length.
+ProWritingAid looks for grammatical and punctuation mistakes.
+What I find particularly impressive is its ability to also check for structural issues like repetition, cliches, and a lack of variety in sentence length.

 Its browser extensions are free.
 You can use ProWritingAid’s limited online editor for free.
 Also, their premium versions come with a 30-day free trial and 14-day money-back guarantee.

 How much does ProWritingAid Premium cost?
-If you use my Kindlepreneur link to buy ProWritingAid Premium, you can get 20% off the prices below!
+If you use my Kindlepreneur link to buy ProWritingAid Premium, you can get 20% off the lifetime price.

 • $20/month